Does a career in tech entice you?

 3. LinkedIn Learning

-LinkedIn is currently the most popular professional networking platform, and if you haven’t joined then it’s time your jumped on to the bandwagon
+LinkedIn is currently the most popular professional networking platform, and if you haven’t joined then it’s time you jumped on the bandwagon

 Recently, LinkedIn acquired Lynda.com and brought all the courses over to the LinkedIn Learning platform where you can access the free as well as paid training programs to advance your career as a programmer.